ecomvantagegroup-bit/VELOR_Solstice_GT/README.md

 It should feel like:

-> **An automotive film that the visitor controls.**
+> ## An automotive film that the visitor controls.

-Every technical decision—from Canvas rendering and frame caching to ScrollTrigger synchronization and dynamic pinning—exists to support one objective:
+The technical implementation exists to create one thing:

-### Create a seamless cinematic journey from the first scroll to the final reveal.
+**A seamless cinematic journey from the first scroll to the final reveal.**

 ---